datacarpentry/datacarpentry.github.io/_posts/2017-11-07-maintainer-apply.md

 More detailed information about what Maintainers do can be found [here](https://tinyurl.com/yczxp2ex).
 Please review this document, paying attention to the time commitment involved, before submitting your application.
+New Maintainers will be invited to join the existing Maintainer group as we develop formal guidelines and training documentation for onboarding new Maintainers.

 You can apply to become a Maintainer [here](https://goo.gl/forms/TN1tBKdvDdqbPeQ33).

+New Maintainers will be mentored in the maintenance process to help them understand the current structure of the lessons, how that structure has arisen, any open topics of discussion around major changes to the lessons, and Git and GitHub mechanics.

 Applications will be open through **Wednesday, November 22, 2017 at 6am UTC**.
 Use [this link](https://tinyurl.com/ydyc49u2) to see the deadline in your local time.